The BMW M5 E60: A Formula 1 Engine Trapped in a Luxury Suit

 Iconic Wheels: The M-specific wheels are a hallmark of BMW design, providing a perfect stance for the chassis.

-Rear view of a Sapphire Black BMW M5 E60 showing the iconic quad exhaust and sleek design on a winding road.
+Rear angle view of a black Sapphire Black BMW M5 E60 showing the quad exhaust pipes on a mountain highway.

 5. Why the E60 M5 is Better Than its Successors